Gilsum, New Hampshire

 *Median scores will not add up to overall

-Accountability: Employees and local community have Board representation; Shares financial information with all employees
+Accountability: Employees have Board representation; Company shares financial information with all employees

-Employees: Provides a free, home-cooked, organic meal for every employee everyday; Living wage paid to all employees; 100% employees participate in bonus plan; Offers 6+ weeks paid maternity leave and a "Babies at Work" Program
+Employees: Provides a free, home-cooked, organic meal for every employee every day; Pays all employees above the living wage; 100% employees participate in bonus plan; Offers 6+ weeks paid maternity leave, "Babies at Work" program, and offsite subsidized childcare

-Community: Donates >10% pre-tax profits to charity; 86% Significant Suppliers have a third party social/environmental certification; Banks with a local bank; >40 management and board are women/minorities; Provides paid time off for community service and for EMT responders
+Community: Donates >10% pre-tax profits to charity; 100% Significant Suppliers have a third-party social/environmental certification; Banks with a local bank; >50% management and board are women; Provides paid time off for volunteering; Organizes bi-annual community service day

-Environment: >25% Suppliers use renewable energy and/or water conservation systems; Increased % of recycled and recyclable materials in packaging last year
+Environment: >25% Suppliers use renewable energy and/or water conservation systems; Increased percentage of recycled and recyclable materials in packaging last year